Tuetuopay/dyndns-ovh/README.md

  - `-i` : sets the interface to take the IPs from.
 Ex : `eth0`
  - `-d` : main domain to update.
 Ex : `example.com`
  - `-s` : subdomain to update.
 Ex : `server`.
 Leave blank to update the root domain.

+# Cron

+Let's face it, you ideally want to set this up in a crontab.
+Here is an example to do nightly updates :

+    0 0 * * * . path/to/repo/.env path/to/repo/update.py <options>

 # License